TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_12_Troubleshooting_Playbook.md

 ---

-## Step 6: Prove Access Judgment
+## Step 6 – Prove Access Judgment

 Ask: Given this identity, is access correct?

 If identity is right but roles are wrong:
 - Recompute may be late
-- Role rules may not match identity
+- Rules may not match identity
 - Access profile logic may be wrong

 Do not rerun aggregation to fix access logic.

 ---

-## Step 7: Prove UI vs Reality
+## Step 7 – Prove UI vs Reality

 If API is right but UI is wrong:
 - Indexing